an-erd/ble_beacon/README.md

 The code is power optimized.
 As of today, the average power consumption during unconnectable undirected advertising is 14.4 &#181;A, and with connectable undirected advertising ~17.4 &#181;A (see below for more detailed figures).

-Using the push button, different modes (sensor, advertising, etc.) and deleting BLE bonds can be configured.
+Using the push button, different modes (sensor, advertising, etc.) and deleting Bluetooth bonds can be configured.

 ### Advertising